UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 The dispute bot monitors all liquidations occurring within a given expiring multi-party contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
 A liquidation is invalid if a position was correctly collateralized at the time of liquidation.

+## Incentives to Running a Bot

+Details about liquidation and dispute rewards can be found [here](../explainer.md#liquidation-and-dispute).

 ## Implementation

 The liquidation and dispute bots are separate entities.
 Each has its own wallet and is designed to be be run independently of the other.